Best Insurance Fraud Lawyers in Villares de la Reina

 Additional Resources

-Dirección General de Seguros y Fondos de Pensiones - The national insurance supervisor.
-Its claims service accepts complaints after you first complain to the insurer’s customer service or ombudsman.
+Dirección General de Seguros y Fondos de Pensiones, the national insurance supervisor and complaints service after you first complain to the insurer’s customer service or policyholder ombudsman.

-Ilustre Colegio de Abogados de Salamanca - The local bar association, which can provide lawyer referral information and guidance on legal aid.
+Colegio de Abogados de Salamanca, the local bar association that can provide lawyer referral and guidance on legal aid eligibility.

-Colegio de Mediadores de Seguros - Professional body for insurance brokers and agents that can assist with mediation of certain policy issues.
+Colegio de Mediadores de Seguros de Salamanca, the professional body for insurance brokers that can assist with broker related issues.

 Next Steps